Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 - A similar mental state;4

-- A spouse’s consent to the marriage was obtained by fraud (“lack of consent”).5 This can happen when someone misrepresents or hides important facts about him/herself; or
+- Your consent or your spouse’s consent to the marriage was obtained by fraud (“lack of consent”).5 This can happen when your spouse hides important facts about themself; or

-- Any other reasons for voiding a contract exist.6 Such reasons can include duress, mistake, negligent misrepresentation, or undue influence.
+- Any other reasons for voiding a contract that exist.6 Such valid reasons can include duress, mistake, negligent misrepresentation, or undue influence.

 A voidable marriage is a legal marriage until the court voids it, if it ever does.
-As long as neither spouse succeeds in annulling the marriage, the court will recognize a voidable marriage as valid.
+As long as neither you or your spouse succeeds in annulling the marriage, the court will recognize a voidable marriage as valid.

-- Have a “disinterested person” serve the other spouse (“defendant”) with a copy of the summons and complaint and any other necessary paperwork.
-Plaintiffs often hire a process server to serve their exes.
+- Have a “disinterested person” serve your spouse (“defendant”) with a copy of the summons and complaint and any other necessary paperwork.
+You can hire a process server to serve your spouse.
 This service needs to take place within 120 days of the original court filing.
-Whoever serves the defendant must complete an affidavit that service was completed.
-Finally, file this affidavit with the court so it knows the defendant was served.
-Note that the plaintiff may be able to ask the court for more time to serve the plaintiff, and the plaintiff may be able to serve the defendant directly if the defendant “waives” service.
+Whoever serves your spouse must file an affidavit of service with the court so it knows your spouse was served.
+Note that you may be able to ask the court for more time to serve your spouse, and you may be able to serve your spouse directly if your spouse “waives” service.

-- If 21 days pass and the defendant does not answer, file a “default” with the court clerk.
-The judge can then grant an annulment without hearing from the defendant.
-But if the defendant does file an answer within 21 days of being served, the court will schedule a hearing.
+- If 21 days pass and your spouse does not answer the summons and complaint, file a “default” with the court clerk.
+The family court judge can then grant the annulment without hearing from your spouse.
+If your spouse does file an answer within 21 days of being served, the court will schedule a case management conference hearing within 90 days.
 There will also be some additional documents to file, including a “reply to a counterclaim” and “financial “disclosures.”7

-- If the judge annuls the wedlock — either by default, agreement, or after a hearing or trial — the plaintiff will file the “decree of annulment” for the judge to sign.
-If the judge denies the annulment, the plaintiff can begin the appeals process.
-Otherwise, the plaintiff can pursue a standard divorce.8
+- If the judge annuls the wedlock – either by default, agreement, or after a hearing or trial – you will file the “decree of annulment” for the judge to sign.
+If the judge denies the annulment, you can begin the appeals process.
+Otherwise, you can pursue a standard divorce.8

 3.1.
 Clark County annulment forms